 Three bowl sink - These sinks have two large bowls and one small one in the middle for a garbage disposal system.
 These sinks require a large amount of bench space.

 Stainless steel - This is the most common material for a sink being modern in design and a good sound insulator.
 They are durable and easy to clean.
 The metal can scratch but these marks can be buffed out if its a brushed stainless steel sink.
 Stainless steel sinks are the preferred sink if you are prone to throwing things into the sink as some of the other materials can chip easily or break the item.

 When choosing a sink it is very important to consider how the kitchen tap will connect to the bench.
 Many sinks have holes already built into them.
 If you choose to have separate hot and cold water taps then you will need 3 holes in your sink.
 These days mixer taps are the most common kitchen tap requiring just one hole in the sink or no holes if the kitchen tap is bench mounted.
 Also, consider if you will need another hole for filtered water or even soap dispensers.

-Centered drain - Water will drain away quicker in a centered drain as less distance for the water to travel.
-Easier access for repairs and maintenance.
+Centered drain - Water will drain away quicker in a centered drain, with less distance for the water to travel.
+There is easier access for repairs and maintenance.
 On the negative, pots and pans may block the drainage in a centered drain.

 Which Do I Buy?

 Materials: 304 grade, 18/10 brushed stainless steel (1.2-mm thick)

 The Oliveri Sonetto sink is designed to integrate into your kitchen with ease.
 The 1.2-mm thick stainless steel meets the market average of thickness and allows protection from heat whilst also soundproofing rather well.
 Overall the Oliveri Sonetto sink is a very solid sink.